aws-amplify/amplify-js/docs/media/authentication_guide.md

 **Retrieving Third-Party Token**

-After the federated login, you can retrieve related (third-oarty) token from the local cache using the *Cache* module:
+After the federated login, you can retrieve related (third-party) token from the local cache using the *Cache* module:
 ```js
 import { Cache } from 'aws-amplify';